 A practitioner of Zen engages in zazen meditation, mindfulness and other forms of introspection to balance the spirit, develop willpower, increase happiness and gain wisdom.

-Rama created 18 talk series on Zen available for free download from this site.
+Rama created an 18 talk series on Zen available for free download from this site.